EliasPrescott/aspen-walkers/editions/2025-august/journal.typ

     contents: [
       Recently, somewhere in a small town in Sweden, there has been the inaugural meeting of the Better Software Conference @better-software-conference.
       This is a very small and exclusive conference with the goal of improving the quality of software development.

       Only a few of the talks are currently available on the YouTube channel @better-software-conference-yt, but I have loved what I have seen so far.
       Casey Muratori's opening talk on the history of OOP (Object Oriented Programming) was fascinating and I already find myself wanting to watch it again.

+      #image("./casey-talk-thumbnail.jpg", alt: "The Big OOPs: Anatomy of a Thirty-five-year Mistake")

       I would highly recommend that every programmer watch Casey's talk because I think it is a great examination of how the OOP mindset has mislead the industry in specific ways.
       His point about Alan Kay's and Bjarne Stroustrup's focus on encapsulation and the possible damage that has caused was very interesting and something I think every programmer would do well to consider.
       There are many more talks that I am looking forward to as well.
       I have heard interesting things about Eskil Steenberg and his body of work, so I am looking forward to both of his talks.
+    ],
+  )

+  #colbreak()

+  #article(
+    title: "Books Every Programmer Should Know",
+    subtitle: "Pro Git 2nd Edition",
+    author: "Elias Prescott",
+    contents: [
+      Git is one of those tools that has become nearly ubiquitous for modern software development.
+      Version control is a vital tool for any kind of programming, but it took a while for Git to rise to the top.
+      Even now, there are plenty of competitors to Git, old and new, that still enjoy significant usage.
+      But, if you are a student or a new programmer, Git is your best bet to learn.
+      Even if you somehow land a job at a company that doesn't use Git, you will still benefit from understanding how Git works.
+      Git has almost become the lingua franca of version control.
+      To many people, Git #emph[is] version control.

+      All that to say, I would highly recommend the book Pro Git @pro-git.
+      It is available to read online for free.
+      It is also available to download for free in PDF and EPUB formats @pro-git-web.

+      I think it is a fantastic introduction to Git and the motivations behind version control.
+      It introduces all the basic concepts and tools that should cover 99% of what you need for day-to-day collaboration on a programming team.
+      But it also goes further in depth.
+      One section covers debugging with Git, showing how you can use `git blame` and `git bisect` to quickly isolate tricky bugs and regressions in your codebases.
+      The last chapter discusses the internals of Git.
+      Breaking down the distinction between the plumbing and porcelain of Git.

+      If you want a deeper understanding of Git and version control in general, I would highly recommend this book.
+      Plus, you can't beat free!
     ],
   )
 ]